 4. Home Office

-If you use part of your home for business, you qualify for a deduction called “business use of your home”.
+If you use part of your home for business, you qualify for a deduction called home office deduction.
 You must, however, meet the required tax law to make this deduction.
 For instance, you must use the space often and it must be your primary place of business.

 Some of the deductions you can make include mortgage interest, insurance, rent, real estate taxes, repairs, and improvements.
 It’s available for any space you use for business purposes, such as an office, store, and even garage.
 Your home is classified as your house, condo, apartment, and mobile home such as boats.